jonthorell/synth-nu-vinyl-store/README.md

 7. Toasts are kinda cramped on mobile.
 Product view in particulr
 8. Stripe input box is not rendered??
 Silly mistake with an underscore in the block where it was supposed to go
 9. About css file refuses to load from the correct app.
 Workaround: putting it in the core app

+# To Do

+Send email on completion of order
+Update stock when an order has been completed
+PNG file in checkout from boutique ado

 # NOTES TO BE DELETED WHEN COMPLETE